Graphic Novel Review: Nightwing: Volume 1: Traps and Trapezes by Kyle Higgins

 Page Count: 160 pages

-Availability: in print, buy on Amazon or your local bookstore or on Kinde with Cimixology
+Availability: in print, buy on Amazon or your local bookstore or on Kindle with Cimixology, available on DCUniverseInfinite

 Nightwing is patrolling Gotham City, musing over everything that’s been happening to him, especially since he was Batman while Bruce was “away”, retconning Grant Morrison’s Batman run a little.
 He is attacked by someone looking for Dick Grayson, “The Fiercest Killer in Gotham City”.
 Later he decides to visit Haly’s Circus when they return to Gotham.
 It leads to a mystery involving his past and he has no idea what it means.